fallahnejad/tuw_geophires/README.md

 # TUW-GEOPHIRES 2.1
-GEOPHIRES 2 was originally developed by [Koenraad Beckers](koenraad.beckers@heateon.com) and [Kevin McCabe](kevin.mccabe@nrel.gov).
+GEOPHIRES 2 was originally developed by Koenraad Beckers (<koenraad.beckers@heateon.com>) and Kevin McCabe (<kevin.mccabe@nrel.gov>).
 TUW-GEOPHIRES aims to add additional features to the original model.

 Use this module to calculate the cost of geothermal energy for different applications.